numpy/numpy/doc/source/reference/arrays.ndarray.rst

 the bytes are interpreted is defined by the :ref:`data-type object
 <arrays.dtypes>` associated with the array.

 .. index:: C-order, Fortran-order, row-major, column-major, stride, offset

 A segment of memory is inherently 1-dimensional, and there are many different schemes for arranging the items of an *N*-dimensional array in a 1-dimensional block.
 Numpy is flexible, and :class:`ndarray` objects can accommodate any *strided indexing scheme*.
-In a strided scheme, the N-dimensional index :math:`(n_0, n_1, ..., n_{N-1})` corresponds to the offset (in bytes)
+In a strided scheme, the N-dimensional index :math:`(n_0, n_1, ..., n_{N-1})` corresponds to the offset (in bytes):

 .. math:: n_{\mathrm{offset}} = \sum_{k=0}^{N-1} s_k n_k